-[Note: The W3C XML Schema definition of this element’s content model (CT_Default) is located in §C.2. end note]
+[Note: The W3C XML Schema definition of this element’s content model is CT_Default. end note]

 Override Element

 An Override element shall specify a media type for a part that is not covered by, or is not consistent with, the default mappings.